 What about other countries?

 There is certainly momentum towards the introduction of a similar structure in other countries.
 In 2012 in an effort to curb alcohol-related illnesses and deaths, the Scottish Parliament passed a bill to set a minimum retail price of 50p (60 euro cents/65 US cents) for a unit of alcohol.
 This would mean the minimum price for a bottle of wine in Scotland would be £4.50.
 The bill has not been implemented to date due to a legal challenge by the Scotch Whisky Association.
 This was overturned in October 2016 by the Court of Session but is expected to go to the Supreme Court before it is resolved.
+[The challenge was rejected in November 2017 – see the note at the top of this article.]
 There have also been claims from wine-producing countries in Europe that it contravenes EU trade laws.

 Despite these appeals, it appears to be gathering momentum in other countries.
 In 2015, the Welsh Government published its own proposals for a minimum charge of 50p per unit of alcohol.
 Elsewhere in Europe, other countries have made changes to drinking laws in an effort to curb alcohol problems.
 Examples include Portugal, where the legal drinking age was increased from 16 to 18 in 2015, and the Netherlands, where the drinking age was also increased from 16 to 18 in 2014.
 Last year the UK government re-set the recommended maximum alcohol consumption levels from 21 to 7 units per week.
 Surely it is only a matter of time before a stronger line is taken and a Norwegian or Scottish model is applied to the rest of the UK and further afield.